4980/Course/Notes.md

 2 * Pi radians in a circle

-If I have x degrees, how mant radians do I have????
+If I have x degrees, how mant radians do I have?

 Sum of all interior angles in a triangle = 180.

 ## Three kinds of angles:

-Acute: Less than a right angles
+Acute: Less than a right angles.

-Right: 90 degrees or PI halves radians
+Right: 90 degrees or PI halves radians.

-Obtuse: Greater than right angles
+Obtuse: Greater than right angles.

+A right triangle can not have any obtuse interior angles.

 ## Trig

-## Trig Example

 Fire a rocket at 45 degrees.
 How far does it travel in x and y in 1 second a 1 unit/second velocity.

+Treat the problem as a triangle.
-Parts of a triangle:
+### Parts of a triangle:

 Hypotenus - longest leg or leg opposite right angle

-Adjacent Leg

-Opposite Leg
+Adjacent Leg and Opposite Leg

 Sine - Sin(Angle) = Opposite Leg/ Hypotenus